Lots to See & Do ...

 The Midcoast of Maine has a number of wonderful museums.
 The Farnsworth Art Museum, located in Rockland and a 15 minute ride from the inn, has a vast collection of Andrew Wyeth, N.C.
 Wyeth and Jamie Wyeth paintings.
 This art museum is a gem offering amazing art work.
 In the summer the Farnsworth opens the Olson House where Andrew Wyeth spent his summers painting.
 Other interesting museums in the area are The Center for Maine Contemporary Art, the Lighthouse Museum and the Maine Maritime Museum.

 The Camden Snow Bowl is located just a 6 minute drive from the inn.
-The Snow Bowl has recently undergone a 3 million renovation with the installation of a new chair lift, additional snow making equipment, additional trails and coming soon a new lodge.
+The Snow Bowl has recently undergone a 3 million renovation with the installation of a new chair lift, additional snow making equipment, expanded trails and coming soon a new lodge.
 If you like to ski in a family friendly environment than the Snow Bowl is worth a visit this winter.
 Lift tickets are extremely reasonable.
 Also, the Snow Bowl is the only ski area on the East Coast where you have a view of the Atlantic Ocean.
 Each February the Snow Bowl hosts people from across the globe for the Toboggan National Championship.
 Two man and four man teams compete hurling down a 400 ft. toboggan shoot and skating across a frozen lake.
 This a fun filled weekend.
 If you can only visit in the summer and you like to mountain bike, the Snow Bowl offers great trails to try.

 Food often makes a good vacation a great vacation and this area has wonderful restaurants with excellent food.
 Guests have their choice of enjoying a lobster dinner on a dock Miller's Lobster, Young's Lobster Pound, and McLaughlin's Lobster Shack.
 If your idea of eating lobster is to have someone else do all the work then Peter Ott's on the Camden waterfront would be a good choice.
 Great place to have a cocktail and take in the beauty of the harbor would be the Waterfront Restaurant, Rhumb Line and Sea Dog Brewery.
-Fine dinning abounds at Fresh, Francine's Bistro, Natalie's, Nina June, 18 Central and many more.
+Fine dinning abounds at Fresh, Natalie's, Nina June, 18 Central and many more.
 Awesome Asian fusion cuisine is available at Long Grain.
 Happy hour favorite is 40 Paper.
-Looking for tasty lunch spots the Camden Deli has great sandwiches with a deck overlooking the harbor.
-The Mariner's Grill has the best lobster roll in the area and Boynton Mckay has a great lunch menu.
+Looking for tasty lunch spots the Camden Deli has great sandwiches with a deck overlooking the harbor, Mariner's Grill has the best lobster roll in the area and Boynton Mckay has a great lunch menu.
 So much great food for you to enjoy.